ejlee127/Stock-Analysis-using-VBA/README.md

 Stock data : We find the yearly price change and total stock volume for each ticker and then find the ticker who has the greatest increase, decrease or total volume.

-## The instructions: (from the README.md for the vba-chanlleng homework)
+### The instructions: (from the README.md for the vba-challenge homework of BootCamp)

 First, we create a script that will loop through all the stocks for each year and output the following information.